Get a taste of Italy at Scopa

 If you’re in for a quick solo meal, park yourself at one of the window seats for the best people-watching in town.
 The floor-to-ceiling windows let in glorious natural light.
 They also give you a panorama view of the comings and goings at the busy intersection of Cuba and Ghuznee.

-Owned a run by a pair of brothers, this Cuba Street institution serves up wood-fired pizzas and old-school charm.
+Owned and run by a pair of brothers, this Cuba Street institution serves up wood-fired pizzas and old-school charm.

-A modern take on popular Northern Vietnamese hawker street food, with a touch of French influence.
+Find a modern take on Northern Vietnamese hawker street food, with a touch of French influence at Apachè, a popular Wellington restaurant.